skeeto/scratch/pbmview/README.md

 Uses `StretchDIBits` with `HALFTONE` scaling, a naive algorithm that is not [gamma-aware][] and produces artifacts, especially in older versions of Windows.

-Probably has some stateful issues when moving between fullscreen, maximized, and normal.

-Drag-and-drop is not yet implemented.

 [gamma-aware]: http://www.ericbrasseur.org/gamma.html?i=1